 Early History of the Lental family

-Another 189 words (14 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lental History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lental research.
+Another 95 words (7 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lental History in all our PDF Extended History products and printed products wherever possible.

 Lental Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Lental have been found, including Lenthal, Lentall, Lenthall and others.

 Early Notables of the Lental family (pre 1700)